Killthebug/Bika-Lims-Wiki/Bika-LIMS-Installation.md

     plone.jsonapi.core = 0.4
     *************** /PICKED VERSIONS ***************

 > The "PICKED VERSIONS" block above indicates a successful buildout.
-If errors appear while buildout is installing dependencies, you can safely ignore them if this message is displayed.
+If warnings appear while buildout is installing dependencies, you can safely ignore them if this message is displayed.

 > If the downloads are interrupted, simply run bin/buildout again.
 The process will be resumed.